Offshore team playbook: the first 30 days for founders

 When should a founder add more offshore tasks?

 Add tasks after the first lane has run cleanly for 2 straight weeks.
-Expand to one adjacent workflow, then review the scorecard again before adding more.
+Expand to one adjacent work process, then review the scorecard again before adding more.

 Sources